Our Team

 Our Trustees

-Paul is a co-founder of KFCA, having volunteered with the organisation since it’s inception in the 1990’s.
-Having lived in close proximity to the Centre for over seventy years, he has the trust and ear of the local community.
+Paul is one of original co-founders of KFCA, having volunteered with the organisation since it’s inception in the 1990’s.
+He has lived in Kenny Fields for over seventy years, and has the trust and ear of the local community.

-Paul has an NVQ Level 2 in Community Development and along with twenty other local people he completed national Community Organisers training in 2020.
+Paul was a shop steward so is highly skilled at community organising.
+He has an NVQ Level 2 in Community Development and along with twenty other local people he completed national Community Organisers training in 2021.

 Paul is passionate about championing the voice of people in our neighbourhood and making sure that the social and economic success of the City trickles down into Kenny Fields as much as possible.

-Lisa works as a trade union official, with responsibilities which include equality and diversity; which is something she is very passionate about and she often brings this experience with her into her role at KFCA to make sure its services are inclusive and appealing to the many diverse community groups we have in the area.
+Lisa works as a trade union official with responsibilities for equality and diversity; which is something she is very passionate about and she often brings this experience with her into her role at KFCA making sure its services are inclusive and appealing to the many diverse community groups we have in the area.

 Peter was born in Kensington Fields, with the family home still in Jubilee Drive.
 He was head boy of Our Lady of Fatima High School and attended the local youth clubs in the area.